-Even at the best of times, buying a home can be a stressful prospect.
+Even at the best of times, the decision to buy a house can be stressful.
 After all, it’s a large commitment to make, and a lot of money is involved.
 Add in the complexities of an uneasy market, and you may feel even more inclined to hold off.
 But is that a mistake?

 Yes, COVID-19, racial tensions, and a contentious political climate make things feel dangerous right now.
 But apart from these larger issues, ultimately it’s your own personal situation and the local housing market that you should really consider if you’re interested in buying a home or making some other kind of investment in real estate.